 Each of the indicators selected are defined in the following sections and discussed in terms of the relationship between the indicator and relevant integrity indices (see Section 3.3).
 In addition, the method used to measure the indicator and assign an indicator value is described, along with the reference condition and range of indicator values used to assign indicator scores.
-Throughout this section the subscripts following the indicator acronym designates the spatial scale at which the indicator is applied with "RR" indicating the riparian reach, "RRT" indicating major tributaries of the riparian reach "LD" indicating the local drainage of the riparian reach, and "DB" indicating the drainage basin of the riparian reach.
+Throughout this section the subscripts following the indicator acronym designates the spatial scale at which the indicator is applied with "RR" indicating the riparian reach, "RRT" indicating major tributaries mapped as blue lines on United States Geological Survey (USGS) 7.5 minute topographic maps that drain directly to the riparian reach, "F" indicating floodprone area or floodplain of the riparian reach, "T" indicating terraces of the riparian reach, "LD" indicating the local drainage of the riparian reach, and "DB" indicating the drainage basin of the riparian reach.